kadijazl/DocQuery/README.md

-# DocQuery

-Prompt query from any documents (I focus on receipts for my use case).
-Just upload your file (.jpg, .jpeg, .png) and ask a question.
-This will yield two results - answer text and image with highlighted answer.

-Using LayoutLM model.
-Initially used Donut, but it doesn't work well with receipts since it does not take into consideration the document layout when processing the image.
+# 🧾 DocQuery: Receipt Q&A System
+DocQuery is a document-based question answering tool tailored for receipts.
+Simply upload an image file (.jpg, .jpeg, .png) and ask a question — the system returns:
+- A direct answer extracted from the receipt
+- The original image with the answer area highlighted

+## 💡 How It Works
+- Utilizes LayoutLM, a layout-aware transformer model that excels at understanding structured documents like receipts.
+- Initially experimented with Donut, but switched due to its limitations in handling layout-sensitive document.

+##
-This use case explores the OCR and LLM implementation as part of my internship task.
+ℹ️ This use case explores the OCR and LLM implementation as part of my internship task.